-Covers basic computer literacy, including Microsoft Office and the Internet.
-Also introduces future teachers to educational software, technology devices, and technology resources.
-Includes the development of an electronic portfolio of assignments which demonstrate ways of incorporating technology in the classroom environment.
+Covers basic computer literacy, including Microsoft Office, popular alternate productivity suites (e.g. Google Docs), use of the world-wide-web, and security, privacy, responsibility and ethics in a technological and online world.
+Also introduces future teachers to educational software, apps, devices, resources, and the pedagogy of technology Integration.
+Includes the development of an electronic portfolio which demonstrate various ways of incorporating technology in the classroom environment.
 This course is designed as the first course in Instructional Technology for the early childhood and pre-education student and fulfills the HFC Institutional Outcome in Computer Technology.

 Goals, Topics, and Objectives

 - Operating systems and file/folder structure, organization and access